andrewzm/FRK/cran-comments.md

+## v0.1.7
++ Made compatible with new update of Hmisc
++ Added support for change of support spatio-temporal prediction
++ Changed from pred_locs to newdata in arguments to SRE.predict

 ## v0.1.6
 * Added scale_aperture to have control on aperture of basis functions
 * Adde remove_basis to easily remove basis functions